-i Data breakdowns for subsequent categories may total less than this number due to differences in data reporting across funders, as well as data completeness.
-Information on reporting methodology and on data completeness, may be found at www.caresny.org iii Counts are unduplicated within the category itself only; IF SERVED BY BOTH, a client is counted once in Residential AND once in Supportive Services Only.
+1 Data breakdowns for subsequent categories may total less than this number due to differences in data reporting across funders, as well as data completeness.
+Information on reporting methodology and on data completeness may be found at www.caresny.org/.

-[&]quot;For the purposes of this report, any RRH enrollments are considered residential.
+ii For the purposes of this report, any RRH enrollments are considered residential.